DataDog/hiring-engineers/answers.md

 ![postgres installation](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/postgres%20install.png)

 Navigated to `Integrations` section of the webapp and looked up for PostgreSQL integration there.
 I then clicked into it and finished installing it.

-The configurations tab read as create user datadog with password 'Generate Password';
-grant SELECT ON pg_stat_database to datadog;

 I clicked on `Generate Password` button to generate my PostgreSQL password.
 I referred the [how to use postgres on ubuntu 16.0](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04) document to learn the usage of postgres on ubuntu.
 The following command switched me to the `postgres` account on ubuntu: